Yandrik/embedded-iconoir/README.md

 If you found a bug, or think that a feature is missing, please open an issue on [GitHub](https://github.com/yandrik/embedded-iconoir).
 Of course, Pull Requests are also very much appreciated.

-a
-a
-a

-a
-a
-a
-a
-a
-a
-a

-a

-a

-aa

-a

-a
-a